Strategy11/formidable-forms/readme.txt

 * PRO: Increased CSV export efficiency
 * PRO: Allow for quotation marks in values used to get stats in the frm-stats shortcode
 * PRO: Fixed entry listing widget to get values from stats for more accuracy
-* PRO: Updated template export to include all form settings
+* PRO: Updated form template export to include all form settings
 * PRO: Drop WP_List_Table fallback for < WP 3.1
 * PRO: Make custom display pagination unique to allow multiple paginated displays on a single page
 * PRO: Remove WPML-related translating options, and move to the add-on